Back to the office? Focus on team development

 Trusting cooperation - a prerequisite for productive work

-When you start to bring your employees back into the office, you should schedule team time to enable a successful "restart".
-Successful team development pays off on several factorswhich culminate in two elementary things: Trust and productivity.
-A stable basis of trust is always the prerequisite for productive work.
+Successful team development is based on various factors that lead to two elementary things: Trust and productivity.
+A stable basis of trust is always a prerequisite for productive work.

 Did you find this article helpful?